weigui404/Authentication/doc/BACKUP_FORMAT.md

 #### Category

-* The category Id is the first 8 characters of the SHA-1 hash of the name.
+* The category Id is a random UUID.

+* The category name must be unique.

 #### AuthenticatorCategory